TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 processing images**.
 To do so, simply click on the *Process Images* button.

 > If you use images from a network drive, is advised to first save the project
-> before processing them.
-This way, the images will first be copied locally and
+> locally before processing them.
+This way, MyoFInDer won't be affected by
-> MyoFInDer won't be affected by network issues.
+> potential network issues.

 <img src="./usage_images/process_images.png" title="Process Images button">